Cost and Financial Aid for Prepharmacy and Pharm.D.

-Students enrolled in the Prepharmacy program pay "undergraduate block tuition," i.e., an amount allowing them to take between 12 and 17 credits.
+Students enrolled in the Prepharmacy program pay undergraduate block tuition, which is an amount allowing them to take between 12 and 17 credits.
 Prepharmacy courses (those with a PPHR designator) may be taken as a part of this block and are covered by the undergraduate block tuition charge.
-More information is available on our Undergraduate Financial Aid page.
+More information is available on our Undergraduate Costs page.

 Federal aid includes grants, loans and student employment programs funded by the federal government.
 Each program has eligibility criteria; however, a student must meet Satisfactory Academic Progress criteria to receive any federal aid.